by Peter Senge

 We had been trying to work with a ‘conservation by design’ philosophy for many years – aimed at embracing the needs of people and nature,” says Reuter, “but it had not taken off.
 Now, it seems like we are getting traction.
 Knowing ‘what you are for’ versus what you are against has made a big difference in talking to farmers about how the land is managed differently and soil health—not only about fertilizer application, as well as in working with fertilizer industry and other ag businesses… We have soil health success stories of a dozen more states in Mississippi Basin.
 At our recent big 4R (nutrient reduction strategy; Right Source, Right Rate, Right Time, Right Place) summit in Chicago over 300 growers were present… it just feels like the right ideas in the right time and right place.”

 “When the decision was made that the MsB effort needed a dedicated fundraiser, we decided to use existing state chapter resources versus hiring MsB’s ‘own’ fundraisers,” says McLane of the Missouri chapter.
 “This was a huge shift in my mind.
 I expected the same old approach where a program has to hire and control all their own resources, which always ends up building wasteful boundaries and redundancies.
 When this didn’t happen, I was really impressed…this same approach has now been repeated several times and has proven a worthy way of working efficiently and effectively across boundaries.”
+This shift was aided by a next round of grants from the Millikens to enable existing state resources to participate on the Mississippi River Basin whole system work, which created bandwidth for states to contribute resources without sacrificing their own state chapter priorities in the process.

 Of course, successful fundraising also hinged on how to tell the story and evoke the sense of possibility that was growing within the organization.
 “We started gaining ground about how to talk about really doing this,” said Smith.
 A big part of this shift revolved around moving from planned programs and targeted quantitative results, like acres of land preserved, to the aspiration to reduce nutrients throughout the entirety of the Mississippi system.
 “We tried things and got to feel more comfortable with failing”, said Smith.